View Patricia Stage's Obituary on TheDay.com and share memories

 |

-East Lyme - Patricia M. Stage, 33 of East Lyme passed away Dec.
-25, 2019 at Yale New Haven Hospital.
+East Lyme - Patricia "Trish" Margaret Stage, 33, of East Lyme, passed away Wednesday, Dec.
+25, 2019, at Yale New Haven Hospital after fighting a courageous battle against aplastic anemia/MDS.

+She was born in New London Sept.
+14, 1986.
+Trish was married to Nicholas Stage Oct.
+5, 2013, at St. Joseph Catholic Church in New London.
+Dec.
+11, 2018, she gave birth to her beautiful twin daughters, who were the light of her life.

-She is the wife of Nicholas Stage and had worked as a cash manager for the Waterford Hotel Group.
+She graduated from St. Bernard's High School and from Eastern Connecticut State University.
+She worked as a cash manager for the Waterford Hotel Group.
+Trish had many passions and hobbies, including going to concerts with Nick and spending time with the two dogs they rescued, Kota and Bella.

+Trish was a joy to her family and many friends.
+She was never too busy to support anyone in need.
+Those friends have been a blessing to her, Nick and the girls during her illness.

+Besides her beloved husband, she is survived by her parents Robert and Kathleen Morianos Tourjee of Norwalk; her twin daughters, Raegan and Rylee; and her brother James Tourjee and his family, Kathryn, Jacen, Kaylee and Skyler, of Plainville.
+In addition, her close extended family includes: her maternal grandmother, Patricia Morianos; aunt Stasi Morianos; uncles: John Morianos (and fiancé Kim), Chris Morianos (and wife Stacy) and Ken Tourjee (and wife Selina); and cousins: Melissa Metzger (and husband Aaron), Claire Tourjee, David Tourjee and Stephen Tourjee (and wife Amanda).
+She is also survived by her father-in-law Charles Stage; and sisters-in-law, Holly Burbank (and husband Jonathan) and Heather Stage.

 A Mass of Christian Burial will be held at 10 a.m.
-Tuesday, at St. Joseph Church, Squire St. New London.
-Interment will be in Cedar Grove Cemetery.
-Visiting hours will be from 4 to 7 p.m.
-Monday, at the Byles Memorial Home, 99 Huntington St., New London.
+Tuesday, Dec.
+31, 2019, at St. Joseph Church, 37 Squire St., New London.
+Interment will be in Cedar Grove Cemetery, New London.
+Visiting hours will be from 4 until 7 p.m.
+Monday, Dec.
+30, at the Byles Memorial Home, 99 Huntington St., New London.
+In lieu flowers, donations in her memory may be made to the Cactus Jack Foundation, PO Box 145, Waterford, CT 06385.

-A complete obituary will be published in Sunday's edition of The Day.
+Please visit www.byles.com to sign the guest book or share a memory.